Young Justice: Graduation Day

 The team is next seen in the Titans/Young Justice: Graduation Day mini-series.
-A casual business meeting with a potential money source and the Titans goes awry when the two teams are attacked by an android (see Indigo) from the future, leaving Empress, Argent, Cyborg and Jesse Quick hospitalized.
-The Ray is absent, but unmentioned.
-Upon further pursuance of the situation, the unwitting android activates a dormant Superman replicate android that had been left in the care of STAR Labs.
-The Superman android turns out to be hostile, and the resulting clash leads to the deaths of long-time Titans Lilith and Donna Troy (who, unknown to the Titans and Young Justice, was resurrected by the Titans of Myth), leaving both teams devastated.
+A casual business meeting with a potential money source and the Titans goes awry when the two teams are attacked by the android Indigo, leaving Empress, Argent, Cyborg, and Jesse Quick hospitalized.
+Indigo activates a dormant Superman android that had been left in the care of S.T.A.R.
+Labs.
+The Superman android turns out to be hostile, and the resulting clash leads to the deaths of long-time Titans Lilith Clay and Donna Troy (who, unknown to the Titans and Young Justice, was resurrected by the Titans of Myth), leaving both teams devastated.
 Wonder Girl, enraged at being unable to save either of them and particularly saddened by the loss of her friend and predecessor, has come to see herself and Young Justice ineffective as heroes, and turns away from her teammates.
 Young Justice finally dissolves.
 The kids, choosing to shoulder the weight of the responsibility for the fiasco, drop out of communication with one another until Wonder Girl, Robin, Superboy, and Impulse are brought back together by Cyborg, Starfire, and Beast Boy to form the new Teen Titans.

-Meanwhile, Ray joins the new Freedom Fighters, while Snapper Car joins Checkmate.
-Secret, without powers retires from the superhero world to attend school with Cissie and Wonder Girl.
+Meanwhile, Ray joins the new Freedom Fighters, while Snapper Carr joins Checkmate.
+Greta Hayes attends school with Cissie and Wonder Girl.
 Empress also goes into semi-retirement but would occasionally re-don her costume during the Infinite Crisis, and during a brief team-up with Supergirl.
-She apparently came out of retirement in Final Crisis, joining Mas y Menos and Sparx in forming a Teen Titans spin-off known as the "League of Titans".
+She apparently came out of retirement in Final Crisis, joining Más y Menos and Sparx in forming a Teen Titans spin-off known as the "League of Titans".
 The League is easily defeated by Mirror Master and Arthur Light, and are last seen recuperating at the Hall of Justice.
 Red Tornado meanwhile later rejoins the Justice League.
 After over a year of inactivity, Lagoon Boy is recruited by Cyborg for his new Titans East roster, only to be severely injured and rendered comatose on the team's first training exercise.
 The Super-Cycle meanwhile has disappeared without a trace.

-A short Young Justice story is added into Teen Titans #50, where Wonder Girl and Robin remembering their old Young Justice days, and in particular the newly deceased Bart Allen.
+A short Young Justice story is added into Teen Titans #50, where Wonder Girl and Robin remembering their old Young Justice days, and in particular the recently deceased Bart Allen.
 The pair would share stories about how Bart would impulsively make mistakes such as causing an international incident in Gorilla City, failing to realize his teammates were badly-made robots and publishing the team's secret identities in a Young Justice comic book.